Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 The Wilhelm Scream

-The synth patch in Wilhelm Scream is a simple patch that takes advantage of oscillator pulse-width to create a really thin sound.
-The song is very minimal, and the thin synth gives up a lot of space for James Blake’s vocals.
+The synth patch in The Wilhelm Scream is a simple patch that takes advantage of oscillator pulse-width to create a really thin sound.
+The song is very minimal, and the thin synth leaves a lot of space for Blake’s vocals.
 In Arturia Prophet V, start with the template patch Pro5 1 Osc and change Oscillator A’s waveform from sawtooth to square, then move to PW knob all the way anti-clockwise to thin out the oscillator sound.

-Set both the cutoff frequency and envelope amount to the 10 o’clock mark, then set the ADSR envelope with decay at 1 o’clock, sustain at 10 o’clock, and release at 11 o’clock.
+Set both the cutoff frequency and envelope amount to 10 o’clock, then set the ADSR envelope with decay at 1 o’clock, sustain at 10 o’clock, and release at 11 o’clock.
 This filter envelope gives the notes a short but sharp plucking effect at the beginning of each note.
 Process the track with compression and minimal reverb.

 00:00